 Therefore, it was decided that what we needed to do for the online fruit fly practical was to deliver something that was interactive and moved, and where possible reproduced some of the experiences the students gained in the traditional fruit fly practical.
 It was clear that there was a need for animation, and possibly some 'gamification'* (a word I don't like) to engage the students.
 It turned out that the solution to this was to use HTML5.

 The solutionHTML5 is a new web standard for the language that describes how a webpage should look and feel in a web browser.
 HTML5 is not a finished standard (and judging by the speed that W3C is moving at it never will be a finished standard), and therefore it is in a state of flux and is liable to change.
 However, a number of the major web browsers such as Internet Explorer, Firefox, Safari and Chrome have already decided to adopt parts of the new HTML5 standard, and one part of the new standard that has been adopted, and was most useful for dealing with this lab, was animation.

 Using the animation commands and tools that are available as part of HTML5 it was possible to produce a number of 'virtual' fly labs, and the final version of the practical had three such labs:

 - Identifying fruit fly mutant;

 - Determining the genetics behind the mutation.

 The first problem was that the virtual labs would only work in 2011 on the latest versions of the browsers for Internet Explorer, Safari and Chrome, and would not work at all in Firefox.
-For me this was a real shock as I was expecting any problems to be associated with Internet Explorer.
-(It turned out that the reason the lab would not work in Firefox was because Firefox had not yet implemented one of the key animation calls that is used to control the animation.)
+For me, this was a real shock as I was expecting any problems to be associated with Internet Explorer.
+(It turned out that the reason the lab would not work in Firefox was that Firefox had not yet implemented one of the key animation calls that are used to control the animation.)

 Why do my flies end up in the bottom right-hand corner?